 - Must be at least 21 years at the time of application.

-- Must possess and maintain a valid, unrestricted Arizona driver's license with no major citations within the past 39 months prior to the start date.
+- Must possess and maintain a valid, unrestricted driver's license with no major citations within the past 39 months prior to the start date.
+The Arizona Department of Motor Vehicles requires that out-of-state driver's licenses must be surrendered within 10 days of relocating to the State of Arizona.

 - Obtain and maintain AZPOST Certification.